Coldplay: 2021–present: Music of the Spheres and Moon Music

 On 22 May 2021, the band participated in the Live at Worth Farm broadcast, showcasing a new song called "Human Heart" with R&B duo We Are King.
 On 8 June 2021, the official music video for "Higher Power", directed by Dave Meyers, premiered on YouTube, following a visualiser with Coldplay performing the song while dancing with CGI alien holograms that premiered on 7 May 2021.
 On 20 July 2021, the group announced that their ninth album, Music of the Spheres, would be released on 15 October 2021, and scheduled the closing track "Coloratura" for release on 23 July 2021 in anticipation for the project.

 On 13 September 2021, Coldplay announced that the album's second single, "My Universe", a collaboration with South Korean pop group BTS, would be made available on 24 September 2021.
 The song debuted at number three on the UK Singles Chart, becoming their first Top 10 single in the country since "Something Just Like This" in 2017.
-It also debuted at number one on the US Billboard Hot 100.
+It also debuted at number one on the Billboard Hot 100.
 A short documentary about the collaboration was released on 26 September 2021 on the official BTS YouTube channel.